 In Go it is customary to write (unit) tests for your package.
 Writing tests involves the testing package and the program go test.
 Both have excellent documentation.
-When you include tests with your package keep in mind that they have to build using the standard Makefile (see section "??").

-The testing itself is carried out with go test.
 The go test program runs all the test functions.
 Without any defined tests for our even package, go test yields:

-'''

-% go test

-? even [no test files]
+% go test ? even [no test files]

-'''